Ruby 2.0.0: require improvements

 “No Tool, No Life.
 How wonderful civilization is.
 Let’s civilize!”

-I am living in IRB on Windoes and pretty mad at the speed.
+I am living in IRB on Windows and pretty mad at the speed.
 Imagine a tool is improved, gets 1 second faster and a thousand people use it a thousand times: it can save a million seconds.
 That sounds amazing, doesn’t it?

 1. I don’t know how many people have tried that :-)